asabuncuoglu13/equitable-ai-cookbook/docs/safety/evaluation.md

     - **Mitigation:** Define tangible steps to increase security, privacy and fairness overall.
 - **Implications:** The implications can be specific steps to be taken or generalized perspectives to consider in future iterations of the development process.
 Whether specific or generalized, they should lead to developing some tangible steps.
 We categorized implications under four headlines: “Security and privacy,” “environment and sustainability,” “usability and inclusivity,” and “infrastructure and maintenance.”

+## Example Illustration of LLM Evaluation and Mitigation Methods

 The figure below illustrates curating possible evaluation and mitigation approaches for LLMs: